mmusaev/GitFun/README.txt

 Hello,Git
 Hello, Again
-Update REAME with new code
+Update README.txt with new code